 And The Journey began….

 Eyeing the giants of the world, like Uber and Airbnb, Antonio always tend to question himself on what do these tycoons have in common?
 To his amazement, he observed that the hunger to go global and using technology in an appropriate way are the key their successful ventures globally.

 Though it’s not hard to gulp that this noted art collector started a Revolution which today is Philippines’ first billion-dollar startup, but it’s awestruck to believe that his vision of becoming a noted global real estate developer has come true at such a young age.
 He has commissioned portraits from the likes of Julian Schnabel, Damian Hirst, and David LaChapelle.
-Artnet recognized him as one of the top 100 collectors in the world in 2016, putting him alongside Leonardo DiCaprio, Bernard Arnault, Paul Allen and other point one percenters.
+Artnet recognized him as one of the top 100 collectors in the world in 2016, putting him alongside Leonardo DiCaprio, Bernard Arnault, Paul Allen and other points one-percenters.
 According to him, this obsession with art is what led him to develop branded homes for the middle market and ultimately want to make designer homes accessible to more people.